User Dashboard Addon

 Installation

-In the first step, Ensure that both MEC (Modern Events Calendar) and the User Dashboard Addon are installed and activated.
+First, ensure that both MEC (Modern Events Calendar) and the User Dashboard Addon are installed and activated.

 Read Also: